Siikakala/random_powershell/MQTT/README.md

 These needs some love:
 * Voicemeeter thread ~~might~~ does not initialize properly if the thread has died once - gracefully or not
   * Prevents audio automations
-  * Also requires to kill the whole process, with it's pane/console window to get working again
+  * Also requires to kill the whole process, with it's pane/console window to get working again - maybe there's a other possibilities to handle it?
 * Harmonize data payload structures - voicemeeter returns data in different form than what it receives.
 * Thread heartbeat?
 Threads hug sometimes it seems.